Understanding Exchange Liquidity Risks

 Future Outlook

 By 2025, regulators are mandating proof-of-liquidity standards, requiring exchanges to demonstrate capital adequacy.
-Decentralized exchanges are also improving liquidity through cross-chain liquidity pools, though they face risks of smart contract exploits.
+Decentralized exchanges are also improving liquidity through cross-chain liquidity pools, though they face risks of smart contract security vulnerabilities.

 Frequently Asked Questions